-- Highly-sophisticated pointing model and variable tracking for both axes; includes the Astro-Physics Point Mapper (APPM) for automated collection of pointing data. - Camera options: Maxim, Sequence Generator Pro, ASCOM camera and SkyX Image Linking camera Add-on (part of APPM). - Plate solving choices: PinPoint, Sequence Generator Pro (tested with PlateSolveX), SkyX Plate Solving.
-Note: these programs must be purchased separately.(part of APPM). - Supports THUM temperature reading sensors.
+- Highly-sophisticated pointing model and variable tracking for both axes; includes the Astro-Physics Point Mapper (APPM) for automated collection of pointing data. - Camera options: NINA, Maxim, Sequence Generator Pro, ASCOM camera and SkyX Image Linking camera Add-on (part of APPM). - Plate solving choices: ASTAP, PinPoint, Sequence Generator Pro (tested with PlateSolveX), SkyX Plate Solving.
+Note: these third party programs must be purchased separately.(they are not part of APPM). - Supports THUM temperature reading sensors as well as ASCOM-capable environmental monitors.

-We suggest that you keep an eye on the APCC page of the website and the ap-gto users group for updates and details.
+We suggest that you keep an eye on the APCC page of the Astro-Physics website and the ap-gto users group for updates and details.